open-organization/open-org-leaders-manual/second-edition/table-of-contents.md

 - _Transformation beyond the digital—Jen Kelchner (LDR21)_
 - _What it means to be an open leader—Jim Whitehurst (Red Hat)_
 - _Stop hiring for culture fit—Jen Kelchner (LDR21)_
-- Building open culture, one small project at a time—Heidi Hess von Ludewig (Red Hat)
+- Creativity is risky (and other truths open leaders need to hear)—Heidi Hess von Ludewig (Red Hat)
 - Becoming a leader with "inclusive awareness"—Irupé Niveyro (I+D Integración y Desarrollo)

 ## Part 3: Motivation and Engagement